venture-falcon/fsm/README.md

  ## Usage
  Here is a fictional example of what a state machine could look like that models the process of a payment.
-In summary it has
+In summary, it has
  - _Initial_ state `CREATED`
  - _Intermediary_ states `PENDING` and `AUTHORIZED`
  - _Terminal_ states `SETTLED` and `REFUSED`